jthieffry/asaca-notes/AWS Fundamentals.md

 * Unlimited objects in bucket.
 Object size ranges from 0 bytes to 5TB.
 * Object key is its name, object value is its data.
 No "Folder" inside buckets, it has a flat structure.
 However, object keys can have prefixes, like /my/object.
 * S3 is object store, not file or block.
 You can't mount an S3 bucket.

+## CloudFormation

+* Enables IaC.
+Templates are made either in YAML or Json.
+* If you have a "Description" section in the template, and a "AwsTemplateFormationVersion" section as well, the description part has to be just betlow the Version one.
+* CloudFormation templates have to have AT LEAST a "Resources" section, which are the items actually being deployed.
+* Other items include:
+    - Metadata: control things like what is being displayed in CFN UI when deploying.
+    - Paremeters: optional inputs to request to the user during deployment.
+    - Mappings: map parameters to other objects in AWS.
+    - Conditions: allows conditional resource deployments.
+    - Outputs: control what is being displayed after the deployment.
+* CloudFormation controls stacks.
+In each template, the resource section has a logical resource (Ex.
+Instance) that corresponds to a Type (ex.
+"AWS::EC2::Instance").
+For each logical resources, CFN will actually create a physical resource.